Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: Introduction

 \begin{example} (Stochastic Vehicle Scheduling \citep{parmentierLearningApproximateIndustrial2021}) Consider a set of tasks with fixed begin and end times operated by a fleet of vehicles.
 When a task is late, the assigned vehicle may propagate the delay to the next tasks.
 The goal is to build the sequence of tasks operated by each vehicle in such a way that each task is operated by exactly one vehicle and the expected cost of delay~$\fh(\vy,\vx)$ is minimized.
 The instance~$\vx$ can typically be encoded as a digraph~$D = (V,A)$ where~$V$ is the set of tasks, and there is an arc~$a$ in $A$ between~$v$ and~$v'$ if these two tasks can be operated by the same vehicle in a sequence, and a vector~$\bfphi(a,\vx)$ of additional information for each arc~$a$.
 Since a solution corresponds to a partition of the vertices of an acyclic digraph into paths, the set of feasible solutions~$\calY(\vx)$ can be identified with the vertices of the flow polytope over~$D$.
-As statistical model, one can take~$\psi_{\bfw}: \bfx \mapsto \bftheta = (\theta_a)_{a \in A}$ with~$\bftheta_a = \bfw^\top \bfphi(a,\vx)$ for each $a$.
+As a statistical model, one can take~$\psi_{\bfw}: \bfx \mapsto \bftheta = (\theta_a)_{a \in A}$ with~$\theta_a = \langle \bfw, \bfphi(a,\vx) \rangle$ for each~$a$.
+The corresponding policy is illustrated on Figure~\ref{fig:stoVSP_policy}.
 Aircraft routing problems solved routinely by airlines are variants of this problem.
-The stochastic version of it aims for its part at controlling delay propagation.
-Solvers used in production typically solve the linear oracle.
-Switching from the deterministic and delay-agnostic approaches in production to our policy that avoids delay propagation does not impact the algorithm used online in production.
-It amounts to changing the parametrization of the online solver.
-Although, computing this new parametrization requires solving a computationally intensive learning problem, this can be done offline. \end{example}
+In particular, the stochastic version aims at controlling delay propagation.
+In practice, solvers used in production typically address the linear oracle.
+Consequently, switching from the deterministic and delay-agnostic approaches currently in use to our policy that avoids delay propagation does not alter the inference algorithm in production; it only requires a change in the parametrization of the inference solver.
+While computing this new parametrization involves solving a computationally intensive learning problem, this step is carried out during the offline learning rather than during on-the-fly inference. \end{example}